timescale/docs/use-timescale/metrics-logging/integrations.md

 # Integrate Timescale Cloud Services with third-party monitoring tools

-You can export telemetry data from your Timescale Cloud _Time Series and Analytics_ services to third-party monitoring tools such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
+You can export telemetry data from your Timescale Cloud _Time Series_ services to third-party monitoring tools such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
 Available metrics include CPU usage, RAM usage, and storage.
 Third-party monitoring is available for [Scale or Enterprise][pricing-plan-features] Timescale Projects.